tarantool/tarantool/changelogs/unreleased/ghs-18-mp-check-overflow-fix.md

 ## bugfix/core

-* Fixed a bug in the MsgPack library that could lead to a failure to detect invalid MsgPack input and, as a result, out-of-bounds read (ghs-18).
+* Fixed a bug in the MsgPack library that could lead to a failure to detect invalid MsgPack input and, as a result, an out-of-bounds read (ghs-18).